Sister Dorothy Anhaiser

 Currently, she is preparing to open a Spirit Center in Bluntzer, Texas, which will serve as a retreat site for the youth of the diocese.
 Living in a ranch house next to the Spirit Center has given her the opportunity to work with animals of all kinds, a skill she has nearly perfected.
 She has been gifted with a lovely voice and has often joined with her brothers and sisters to sing for the community as well as family get-togethers.
 Jovial, with a keen sense of humor, she is a great leader for the positive.

-Sister Juliane Kuntscher is the second of ten children born in Vattman, Texas; she began her early education in Vattman and was introduced to the Sisters of the Incarnate Word by her aunt, Sister Ange Remlinger.
-She came to Corpus Christi for her senior year at Incarnate Word Academy; she was in the first class to graduate from the Alameda campus and from there she entered the convent in 1956.
+Sister Juliane Kuntscher is the second of ten children born in Vattman, Texas.
+She begn her early education in Vattmann and was introduced to the Sisters of the Incarnate Word by her aunt, Sister Ange Remlinger.
+She came to Corpus Christi for her senior year at Incarnate Word Academy and she was in the first class to graduate from the Alameda campus.
+From there she entered the convent in 1955.

 Within the community, she has been an elected delegate to the congregation’s General Chapter.
 Sister worked as a member of various committees and commissions of the congregation – Community Life, Health, Public Relations, Apostolate, Vocation, Formation, Communications and Ongoing Formation.
 She has served as Secretary General of the Congregation of the Sisters of the Incarnate Word and Blessed Sacrament from June 2008 to June 2016.
 After that, Sister assumed some of the internal duties needed at the Motherhouse.